zhuminjie/OpenSeesPyDoc/index.rst

 `OpenSeesPy`_ is a `Python`_ 3 interpreter of `OpenSees`_,
-which makes an effort to represent the OO design at the script level.
+which makes an effort to represent the OO design of OpenSees at the script level.
-All user related OpenSees objects are exported as python objects even the :class:`model`.
-Everything users do will be creating objects and calling object and class methods.
+Everything users do will be creating objects and calling object.
-Users
-of OpenSees will have a very different experience in writing OpenSees scirpts in a more efficient and organized way.
+Users of `OpenSeesPy`_ will have a very different experience in writing OpenSees scirpts.

 All functions and objects in `OpenSeesPy`_ accept keywords arguments, which means